Building a Slack integration in React

 Other languages

 If you're not using the Node SDK, you can still generate a user token using a JWT signing library in your preferred language.
 Here's an example of using Joken for the Elixir library.
-You'll include the key grants in the claims section of the payload and put your resource grants in there.
+You'll include the grants key in the root of the payload and put your resource grants in there.
 We'll go into detail about how they work below, but if you want to skip that and just get started, here's what that will look like in a given JWT payload for the example above:

 Continue reading for a deeper dive on access and how these grants are structured.